National Hay Association

 Section 4 – Any Full Member of the Association in good standing may designate in writing (on a form provided by the Association) a representative to act for such Full Member at any meeting, and said representative can hold a proxy for the principal to vote upon all matters.
 A proxy is void if it is not in writing, and a proxy shall terminate automatically no later than one year after its issuance date and may be specifically limited to a shorter period if specifically provided.
 The member shall be responsible for the acts of the representative, and the representative acting for a member shall be subject to all the rules and regulations and By-Laws as would the member.

-Section 5 – The Parliamentarian shall ensure that meetings are orderly, fair, and civil, and help the Association operate according to its Constitution and By-Laws.
+Section 5 – The Parliamentarian shall be an NHA member and shall ensure that meetings are orderly, fair, and civil, and help the Association operate according to its Constitution and By-Laws.
 As such, the Parliamentarian shall be familiar with commonly accepted parliamentary procedure (Robert’s Rules of Order) and the Association’s Constitution and By-Laws and shall advise the President or other presiding officer on procedural or By-Laws violations so that the presiding officer may rule from the chair.

 Rule 1 – At all meetings of the Association the following order of business shall be observed so far as may be consistent with the purpose of the meeting.